go-go-golems/go-go-labs/cmd/apps/catter/README.md

 - Exclude .tmp and .log files
 - Print detailed statistics, including token counts per file and directory
 - Only process files with names starting with "main"
+- Only process files in paths containing "src/"
 - Exclude the "vendor" and "node_modules" directories
 - Respect .gitignore rules
-- Print the content of each file to stdout
+- Use markdown-style delimiters between files

 ## Output

 The program outputs two types of information:

-1. File contents (stdout): The content of each processed file is printed to standard output, separated by markdown-style separators.
+1. File contents (stdout): The content of each processed file is printed to standard output, separated by the specified delimiter.

-2. Statistics (stderr): Depending on the `--stats` flag:
+2. Statistics (stderr): Depending on the `-s, --stats` flag:
     - `none`: No statistics are shown (default)
     - `total`: Only the total token count is shown
     - `detailed`: A full summary is printed, including: